NIVSAYZ/NFSMW12VMT/README.md

 Textures should be named in the format: MeshName_TextureType.
 Texture must be in dds format, with the same directory with mtl and obj file.

-It is recommended to use a picture with a resolution aspect ratio of 1:1, otherwise it may cause the game crash
+It is recommended to use a image with a resolution aspect ratio of 1:1, otherwise it may cause the game crash

 Texture Type | Info
 -- | --